buroa/k8s-gitops/README.md

 ## 🤝 Gratitude and Thanks

-Thanks to all the people who donate their time to the [Home Operations](https://discord.gg/home-operations) Discord community.
-Be sure to check out [kubesearch.dev](https://kubesearch.dev/) for ideas on how to deploy applications or get ideas on what you may deploy.
+ Many thanks to my friend [@onedrop](https://github.com/onedr0p) and all the fantastic people who donate their time to the [Home Operations](https://discord.gg/home-operations) Discord community.
+Be sure to check out [kubesearch.dev](https://kubesearch.dev) for ideas on how to deploy applications or get ideas on what you may deploy.

 ---